 Another landmark that is worth visiting is the site of a cast-iron bridge designed and manufactured in Rotherham, England, which is surprisingly close to my hometown in England.

 This bridge, erected in 1801, has been declared a Nation Monument placed on the UNESCO list of endangered world sites (1998-1999).

 Before being restored in 2000, it was one of the oldest of its kind in the Western Hemisphere and is the first cast-iron bridge in the Americas.

 See these travel tips for Kingston to ensure you have the best stay whether you’re on vacation, backpacking, or traveling with friends.

 ⤵️ Dan’s Travel Tips For Kingston:

-Kingston was founded in 1692, and it was the first refuge for the survivors of the earthquake in Port Royal, which left the area uninhabitable.
+Kingston was founded in 1692, and was the first refuge for the survivors of the earthquake, which left the area uninhabitable.

 Before the earthquake, Kingston was an agricultural area, and the survivors of the earthquake began to build communities.